 top of page

 The date is December 20th.
-We should be having cold or at least cooler weather.
-Nope.
-The high today will be 80.
-Five days ago, we had our first hard freeze.
-Greg was busy shutting off water to the barn, moving and covering hay bales, and covering our outdoor faucets.
-I was busy bringing plants inside, covering or at least moving the other tender plants, and putting coats on the goats.
-My daughter said that "Coats on Goats" should be my next best children's book!
+We should be experiencing cold or at least cooler weather.
+However, today’s high will reach 80 degrees.
+Just five days ago, we had our first hard freeze.
+Greg was busy shutting off the water to the barn, moving and covering hay bales, and protecting our outdoor faucets.
+Meanwhile, I was bringing plants inside, covering or moving the more delicate ones, and putting coats on the goats.
+My daughter joked that "Coats on Goats" should be my next children's book!

-Each day since then, the weather has incrementally gotten warmer.
-Bees started collecting pollen from a pollen feeder on the patio.
-Dandelions started showing up.
-My plants are SO confused.
-Forget the plants ----- I'm confused!
+Each day since that freeze, the weather has gradually warmed up.
+Bees have started collecting pollen from a feeder on the patio, and dandelions are beginning to sprout.
+My plants are utterly confused.
+Honestly, I’m confused too!

-Confusion or not, I was able to get outside and work in the yard.
+Despite the confusion, I managed to get outside and work in the yard.
 It was glorious!
-The sun was out, 67 degrees and mild wind.
-If only my energy would parallel all the projects that I have planned!
+The sun was shining, the temperature was a pleasant 67 degrees, and there was a mild wind.
+If only my energy matched the number of projects I have planned!

-I thought I'd bring you alongside of me as I work on the farm.
+I thought I’d take you along as I work on the farm.

 White Kitty